 5. Suburban Push

 As companies decrease the density of employees, two options are available: decrease the number of employees working in the office or increase square footage.
 For many companies, neither of those options are the ultimate solution.
 Instead, companies have realized the ability for employees to work from several locations can be efficient, but as most humans are social, they still want the in-person office experience.
 Therefore, adding satellite offices is one potential solution.
 Particularly, the suburbs provide several opportunities: cheaper rent, lower densities, and abundance of free parking.
 Employees will be extremely hesitant to commute on public transportation and downtown parking is not economical.
 Therefore, suburban satellite offices allow certain departments to relocate and collaborate together in a cost efficient way.

 Coworking companies like Workbar and WeWork are already drastically redesigning the way space will be offered to their members.
 The focus will shift on more private spaces rather than “hot desks” to minimize the spreading of germs.
+With everyone on the search for suitable face protection, it has pushed employers to focus on controlling as many other potential health risks to their employees as they can because of the medical face mask shortages that some areas face.
+With private spaces, germ levels can be easier to monitor and control.
 However, these models will not be remotely as lucrative as their previous layouts.
 Though more companies with upcoming lease expirations or growth needs will be eager for short term office options in the near term, they will most likely look to their landlords instead of coworking for a solution.
 We expect many landlords to be amenable to short term renewals or expansions as overall leasing demand decreases in the near term.
 Additionally, as coworking models become less lucrative for operators, expect landlords who have their own coworking/short term options to be more successful.